anubis619/tutorialCollections/learn_git.md

     // Message should be descriptive but not very long git diff <fileName>
-    // Replace fileName with the name of file you want to check difference on
+    // Replace fileName with the name of file you want to check difference on git remote add origin {url}
+    // replace {url} with the link of you GitHub Repository git push -u origin master
+    // Will push your repository to the master branch

 NOTE: